magicmarc/marks-reverie/src/content/posts/Act_II_The_Bookcase_Opens.md

 **AMBER** *(snorting)*:
 Adorable?
 That's nightmare fuel.

-**WAI** *(grinning, kicking back on the sofa)*:
+**WAI** *(grinning, leaning back smugly)*:
-Still less messy than Amber's cooking.
+Still less chaotic than the way you shout at the kettle every morning.

 **AMBER** *(swatting at him with a cushion)*:
-Oi!
-At least mine's edible, unlike your protein shake sludge.

-*(Amber and Wai break into familiar bickering.
-The room fills with laughter.
-Mark stands apart, still shaken, eyes locked on Will.
-Finally, Will glances back, his expression soft for the others but razor-sharp for Mark.
-For a heartbeat, Mark sees the same dangerous glint from the ballroom.
-Then Will looks away, joining in Amber and Wai’s laughter as if nothing had happened.)*

-*(Mark presses a hand to the doorframe, silent.
-The sound of laughter washes around him, warm and ordinary, yet he feels the bookcase watching from the shadows of the next room.)*
+Better than you serenading your trainers before tennis.
+That’s unhinged.

+*(Amber and Wai continue to bicker, their voices overlapping in comic rhythm.
+The sofa fills with laughter.
+Mark stands apart, still dripping, his hands trembling slightly.
+Will finally crosses the room, moving close enough that his words are for Mark alone.)*

+**MARK** *(voice low, unsteady)*:
+What… what was that?
+You could’ve left me there.
+I don’t want—

+**WILL** *(interrupting, tone soft but piercing)*:
+You don’t want to be seen, do you?
+Always hiding, following a script someone else wrote for you.
+At work, at home, even here.

+*(He leans in closer, eyes glinting, though his hand lingers on Mark’s arm with unexpected care.)*

+**WILL** :
+I’ll drag you out of that cage, Mark - even if you hate me for it.

+**MARK** *(flinching, but not pulling away)*:
+Or I’ll drown first.

+**MARK** *(chuckling softly, tilting his head)*:
+Then I’ll be there to pull you out.
+Always.

+*(The sounds of Amber and Wai’s laughter swell in the background, oblivious.
+Mark lowers his gaze, caught between fear and something he dares not name.
+Will straightens, his expression bright again as he turns back to the others.)*